ulflulfl/homeautomation/audio/PCM5102A_Media_Player.md

 ## Troubleshooting: Pop noises

 When playing tracks:
-* two low volume short pop noises when play starts
+* two very low volume short pop noises when play starts
-* one mid volume short pop/crack noise when play stops
+* one low volume short pop/crack noise when play stops

 While both are slightly annoying, they are not so loud that it's really an issue.
 However, I had a look if its possible to avoid this.